 A Closer Look at the Case

-Starting out at the front of the case you are right off the bat shown great aesthetics with the front dark tint acrylic panel.
+Starting at the front of the case, you are right off the bat shown great aesthetics with the front dark tint acrylic panel.
 It is flat and has two 45-degree angle edges that contour nicely with the front of the case.

 There are four ventilation areas at the front that are accented with Crimson Red accent strips.
-These accent strips are removable if they don’t match your build, you can however also paint them, but overall, they do highlight the front intake areas.
-Besides the four Crimson Red accents the entire case has an all-black appearance allowing you to easily match the case to any build or even customize the case if you wish.
+These accent strips are removable if they don’t match your build, you can, however, they also paint them, but overall, they highlight the front intake areas.
+Besides the four Crimson Red accents, the entire case has an all-black appearance allowing you to easily match the case to any build or even customise the case if you wish.

 A Closer Look at the inside

-Below the CPU cutout there are two places to mount 2.5” SSDs.
-Below the SSDs, there is a large area at the bottom of the case for your PSU, cables and also a drive cage for two 3.5 or 2.5” HDD or SSDs.
-The drive sleds that are provided are the kind that you bend and insert the drive in.
-I do wish that the drive sleds expanded to insert the drive rather than having to bend the sled to fit the HDD.
-If you will be inserting an SSD to the drive sled, you just have to secure it with four of the provided screws.
+Below the CPU cutout, there are two places to mount 2.5” SSDs.
+Below the SSDs, there is a large area at the bottom of the case for your PSU, cables, and a drive cage for two 3.5 or 2.5” HDD or SSDs.
+The drive sledges that are provided are the kind that you bend and insert the drive-in.
+I wish that the drive sledges expanded to insert the drive rather than turn the sledge to fit the HDD.
+If you insert an SSD into the drive sledge, you have to secure it with four of the provided screws.

-Looking at the front of the case you see mounting for 3 x 120 mm or 2 x 140 mm fans and up to a 360 mm radiator (up to 55 mm thickness including fans).
-Another magnetic dust filter is included, which is another great touch considering the price of this case.
+You see mounting for 3 x 120 mm or 2 x 140 mm fans and up to a 360 mm radiator (up to 55 mm thickness including fans) in the front of the case.
+Another magnetic dust filter is included, which is another excellent touch considering the price of this case.
 There is space for two 5.25” drives if needed.
-Also, at the front of the case are two additional mounting locations for two more SSDs and cutouts to be able to route your cables.
+Also, at the front of the case are two additional mounting locations for two more SSDs and cutouts to route your cables.

-At the top of the case there is mounting locations for 3 x 120 mm fans.
+At the top of the case, there are mounting locations for 3 x 120 mm fans.
 In your motherboard tray area, you have mounting holes and room for either an ITX, M-ATX or ATX motherboard.
-There are several cutouts that surround the motherboard tray for proper cable management.
+Several cutouts surround the motherboard tray for proper cable management.

-Lastly, at the bottom of the motherboard tray is a PSU shroud to able to not only separate your PSU from the temperature zone of the main bay, but also to help with cable management and aesthetics.
+Lastly, at the bottom of the motherboard tray is a PSU shroud to separate your PSU from the temperature zone of the central bay and help with cable management and aesthetics.

 Test System and Build Impressions